mirali638/BasicJavaPrograms/README.md

 # BasicJavaPrograms

-This repository contains a collection of basic Java programs that I learned during my college coursework.
-The programs cover fundamental concepts and serve as a practical guide for anyone who is starting with Java programming.
+This repository contains basic Java programs from my college coursework, covering fundamental concepts for beginners.
+It also includes solutions to some LeetCode algorithm problems for additional practice.